 Wool sneakers can be machine washed on a cold, gentle cycle with mild detergent, though hand washing is safer for the wool fibres and the glued sole.
 Remove the insoles and laces first, air dry only (never tumble), and expect the shoes to take 24-48 hours to fully dry depending on humidity.

 Add FAQPage schema if the page answers multiple related questions in a Q&A format.
 Use QAPage schema if the page answers one specific question in depth.
-The schema tells search engines explicitly that the page is an answer, which dramatically improves your odds of snippet capture for competitive queries.
+The schema tells search engines explicitly that the page is an answer, which improves your odds of snippet capture for competitive queries.

 Schema validators: Google’s Rich Results Test and Schema.org’s validator.
 Run every page through both before publishing.